-- Students can collect their results in person. - Students can ask a friend / parent to collect their results. - You must have notified us in advance in writing.
-NB the letter must be written and signed by the candidate. - Students can provide a stamped addressed envelope to the exams office.
-Ideally single folded A4 size. - STUDENTS AND/OR PARENTS WILL NOT BE PROVIDED RESULTS OVER THE PHONE OR BY EMAIL under any circumstances.
-If you are on holiday please make alternative arrangements for collection.
+- Students can collect their results in person. - Students can ask a friend / parent to collect their results. - To do this you must notify us in writing, preferably in advance of results day, identifying who will collect the results on your behalf.
+This must be signed to indicate that you are happy for them to collect your results.
+Those collecting the results must have proof of their identity. - Students can provide a stamped addressed envelope to the exams office. - o Ideally single folded A4 size. - STUDENTS AND/OR PARENTS WILL NOT BE PROVIDED RESULTS OVER THE PHONE OR BY EMAIL under any circumstances.
+If you are on holiday please make alternative arrangements for collection as outlined above.